Harshjain2222/sample/readme.md

 # Project2

-Here intially we are making code in local without cloning any repo then want to push to our github account
+Here intially we are making code in local without cloning any repo Then want to push to our github account
+Created by Harsh
+jain